-Age-appropriate, evidence-based education about sex, sexual identity, and sexual health is key to lowering the risk of abuse, reducing teen pregnancy, and reducing the spread of STI's for teens.
-Children that feel safe enough to talk about their identity and their sexual health with a trusted adult are at reduced risk of becoming targets for sexual predators and are more equipped to make safe choices about sex.
+Teen sexual health is often an uncomfortable topic for parents and teens alike.
+That is why we wrote this guide for parents on how to talk to their teens, celebrate important milestones, and minimize the cringy moments.
+Age-appropriate, evidence-based education about sex, sexual identity, and sexual health is key to lowering the risk of sexual and relational abuse, reducing teen pregnancy, and reducing the spread of STIs for teens.
+Children who feel safe enough to talk about their identity and sexual health with a trusted adult are at reduced risk of becoming targets for sexual predators and are more equipped to make safe choices about sex.

 Things to keep in mind when talking to your tweens and teens about sex:

-- The priority is maintaining open communication so that they will talk with you about any problems they may have in the future!
+- The priority in these conversations is maintaining open communication so that they will talk with you about any problems they may have in the future!
 Stay in connection.

 - Assume that your teen will be responsible and live up to your expectations around safety and consent.
-Do not assume they will "let you down" or talk to them as if you are sure that they are going to "do it wrong".
+Do not assume they will “let you down” or talk to them as if you are sure they will “do it wrong.”

 - Be transparent and clear about your own views on sexuality.
 To stay silent is to rob your kid of your personal perspective.

-- There are many ongoing debates about teaching about sex in schools such as: safe sex programs supporting condom distribution vs abstinence until marriage programs.
-There is also debate around if gender identity should be taught in schools and if so, when?
+- Many ongoing debates exist about teaching sex in schools, such as safe sex programs supporting condom distribution vs. abstinence-until-marriage programs.
+There is also debate around if gender identity should be taught in schools and, if so, when?
 Let your teens know about your thoughts on these topics, and present them with articles from both sides.
 Invite them into dialogue with you about it.

-- If you can’t answer one of their questions - tell them you’ll get back to them.
+- Tell them you’ll get back to them if you can’t answer one of their questions.
 Get back to them promptly and let them know what you found.

 As girls develop:

 - Often by age 10, girls will need their first bra.
 This should be a fun experience!
-Have a trusted adult female take them on a shopping trip for their first training bras.
+Have a trusted adult female take them shopping for their first training bras.

 - Girls have their first period as early as 10.
-Make sure they have education about hygiene, have access to a variety of period care options (tampons, diva cups, and pads), and have a positive, welcome-to-womanhood attitude!
+Ensure they have hygiene education, access to various period care options (tampons, diva cups, and pads), and a positive, welcome-to-womanhood attitude!
 Recently, first-period parties or celebrations have become more popular.

 - Even though the girl is starting to fill out, she still needs tickling, hugs, and roughhousing that the family has done in the past.
 Sometimes fathers and brothers will pull away from girls physically as they grow.
 The girl will likely interpret this as rejection and will begin distancing herself from her family.
 This leaves her at higher risk for assault or self-harm behaviors.